vapaee/worker-proposal-1-RAM-acquisition/README.md

 # Financing the RAM cost of the **Cards & Tokens**'s core smart contract

 ## What is **Cards & Tokens** ?
   - It's an entertainment and self-diffusion platform where users can create collectible cards and thematic albums to fill and win tokens.
+    - In this platform content creators may publish great trading cards embedding their work on each card.
+Then sell, auction or give away copies of those cards for the rest of users to collect.
+    - Cards will gain points as people interact with it throw likes, comments, categorizations and market stats.
+That makes the cards to level up.
+    - The albums are the first type of minigame in which users may play using the copies they have.
+    - The platform is a plugin-driven structure.
+Allowing other Dapps to implement all kind of plugins using the cards as the main gaming object.
   - This platform is designed to provide gamification services to other applications through its low-level **boardgamebox** module.
 ## Why does it need so much RAM ?
   - **Cards & Tokens** platform is a very high RAM consumer because users will collect NFT which are stored separately on memory.